 Blue Spring remained important to Native Americans for thousands of years.
-Before settlers crowded them out, the Osage claimed Blue Spring as their trading post.
+Before settlers crowded them out, the Osage claimed the spring as their trading post.
 During the infamous Cherokee Trail of Tears march that sent the Cherokee away to “Indian Territory,” the spring was an important stopping point for many an unfortunate.

 The lush, scenic spring attracted the attention of European settlers of the 1800’s just as readily as it had their native predecessors.
-Blue Spring became the centerpiece of a small but prosperous community, its flow powering a corn mill.
+The area became the centerpiece of a small but prosperous community, its flow powering a corn mill.
 Destroyed during the American Civil War, the mill was rebuilt, and eventually abandoned.
 Remnants of the building can still be seen.

 Today, Blue Spring is on the National Register of Historic Places.
 Visitors will enjoy the landscaped pathways that lead through the grounds and around the clear, deep water of Blue Spring.
 One of the most scenic historic sites in Arkansas, you’ll relish the natural beauty of the native gardens.

-Blue Spring Heritage Center offers exhibits and displays of artifacts relating to the history of Blue Spring.
+Blue Spring Heritage Center offers exhibits and displays of artifacts relating to the history the spring.
 Interpretive signs on the grounds provide insight into historical events as well as the unique natural setting itself.
 There is also a monument to President Bill Clinton on the grounds.

-If you’re in the Eureka Springs area, don’t miss a chance to stop and see Blue Spring!
+If you’re in the Eureka Springs area, don’t miss a chance to stop by!

 Blue Spring Heritage Center